frederic34/ci-testing/README.md

 # ci-testing
-A repository for testing continuous ci with c#
+A repository for testing Continuous Integration with c#

 ## Build status
 | Platform | CI service | Status |